 University Libraries will close at 7 p.m. tonight.
 The University Commons dining facility, Subway, the Village Market, and the Hawk's Nest will be open normal hours tonight.
 All other dining locations will close at 6 p.m.

-All Hartt Community Division activities are canceled through Tuesday.
+All Hartt Community Division activities after 3 p.m. today are canceled.

-Elementary education students complete a subject major.
-You may select any discipline offered by the University of Hartford or an interdisciplinary behavioral studies major.
-The principal feature in your preparation, however, is the professional core.
-This comprises two full semesters of integrated professional practicum experience and one full semester of student teaching in public school settings.
+Elementary education students complete a subject major, and may may select any discipline offered by the University of Hartford or an interdisciplinary behavioral studies major.
+The principal feature in one's preparation, however, is the professional core comprising two full semesters of integrated professional practicum experience and one full semester of student teaching in public school settings.

-You may be interested in a master's degree in elementary education with a Montessori concentration.
+We also offer a master's degree in elementary education with a Montessori concentration.
 Montessori teachers and those currently enrolled in the Montessori Training Center of New England may also complete a master's degree in elementary education with a Montessori concentration.